 A 401(k) plan made up exclusively of ETFs is no less limiting than a 401(k) plan made up exclusively of mutual funds.
-Because mutual funds have been around much longer, it’s true that their universe is larger, but I think anyone would be hard pressed to argue that 8,000+ ETFs is not enough to choose from.
+Because mutual funds have been around much longer, it’s true that their universe is larger, but I think anyone would be hard pressed to argue that our expert-built and third-party portfolios are not enough to choose from.

-ETFs represent an advancement over mutual funds because they are cost-effective, highly flexible, and technologically sophisticated.
-They are critical to Betterment’s investment approach and a better alternative for 401(k) plans, in large part because mutual funds have complex fee structures and are typically more expensive than ETFs which have transparent and low costs.
+ETFs are critical to Betterment’s investment approach and a better alternative for 401(k) plans, in large part because mutual funds have complex fee structures and are typically more expensive than ETFs which have transparent and low costs.